The one pumpkin art project that your kids will *beg* you to do every year! Drip paint pumpkins will be your new favorite fall activity for kids.

 - As the paint obeys the laws of gravity, it will roll down the sides of the pumpkin and onto the tray.

-99% of the time we do not use tempera paint in our school (because it cracks and peels), nor do we dilute paint with water (watery paint = usually gross and doesn’t paint well).
+99% of the time we do not use tempera paint in our school (because it often cracks and peels), nor do we usually dilute paint with water.

 But for this project?
 We do both.

-We don’t need this to last so we don’t use “top shelf” paint.
+We don’t need this to last forever so we don’t need to use “top shelf” paint.

 This project impresses preschoolers, but it’s equally impressive and engaging to adults.
 I think this is a perfect excuse to have the girls over, make a charcuterie board, and get creative!
 My girlfriends and I decorated pumpkins for a craft night and pulling it out each Fall is one of my favorite traditions.